GodErlich/gnubg-llm/README.md

 also we could run the game loop few time by configuration in order to get statistics on the ability of our agents.

+Prequisites:
+Windows:
+docker desktop

+Linux:
+TODO: add this

 How to run?

-prequisites:
-docker desktop(installed and opened) python3
+Windows:

-open a terminal of the root folder of the project.
+make sure docker desktop runs in background. open a terminal of the root folder of the project. in the terminal write: "build_and_run.bat"
-windows:
-run build_and_run.bat
-script starts running!
+The game loop should start running, you will see the output in the terminal.

+Linux:
+TODO: add this

-to change the code, just create your own file, you can check example.py for reference. use game class to create a game, add agents, and when  you done change the import in main.py file to your file instead.
+To change the code that runs, create a yourfile.py file in the src folder with a main function, you can check example.py for reference. use game class to create a game, add agents and their configurations.
+When you are done, change the import in the main.py file to your file.
+In line 26 in main.py file: "from src.example import main" change to "from src.yourfile import main"

+You can also change directly the code in example.py file.

+If you want to add a new agent with different behavior, add it in the agents.py file, like the other agents over there.